UBC-MDS/Absenteeism_at_Work/eda/EDA.md

 Reasons of Absence Table
 ------------------------

     ##                                                                                                      Number of occurrences  Frequency
     ## Reason for absence
     ## Medical consultation                                                                                                   111   0.214286
     ## Dental consultation                                                                                                     80   0.154440
     ## Physiotherapy                                                                                                           43   0.083012
-    ## Diseases of the musculoskeletal system and conn...
-41   0.079151
+    ## Diseases of the musculoskeletal system and connective tissue                                                            41   0.079151
-    ## Injury, poisoning and certain other consequence...
-28   0.054054
+    ## Injury, poisoning and certain other consequences of external causes                                                     28   0.054054
     ## Patient follow-up                                                                                                       27   0.052124
     ## Unknown                                                                                                                 27   0.052124
     ## Unjustified absence                                                                                                     24   0.046332
     ## Laboratory examination                                                                                                  20   0.038610
-    ## Symptoms, signs and abnormal clinical and labor...
-19   0.036680
+    ## Symptoms, signs and abnormal clinical and laboratory findings, not elsewhere classified                                 19   0.036680
     ## Diseases of the digestive system                                                                                        17   0.032819
     ## Diseases of the respiratory system                                                                                      16   0.030888
     ## Diseases of the eye and adnexa                                                                                          11   0.021236
     ## Diseases of the genitourinary system                                                                                    11   0.021236
     ## Certain infectious and parasitic diseases                                                                               10   0.019305
     ## Diseases of the nervous system                                                                                           7   0.013514
     ## Diseases of the skin and subcutaneous tissue                                                                             5   0.009653
-    ## Certain conditions originating in the perinatal...
-3   0.005792
+    ## Certain conditions originating in the perinatal period                                                                   3   0.005792
     ## Diseases of the ear and mastoid process                                                                                  3   0.005792
-    ## Factors influencing health status and contact w...
-3   0.005792
+    ## Factors influencing health status and contact with health services                                                       3   0.005792
     ## Pregnancy, childbirth and the puerperium                                                                                 2   0.003861
     ## Mental and behavioural disorders                                                                                         2   0.003861
     ## Blood donation                                                                                                           2   0.003861
     ## Diseases of the circulatory system                                                                                       2   0.003861
     ## Endocrine, nutritional and metabolic diseases                                                                            1   0.001931
-    ## Diseases of the blood and blood-forming organs ...
-1   0.001931
+    ## Diseases of the blood and blood-forming organs and certain disorders involving the immune mechanism                      1   0.001931
     ## Neoplasms                                                                                                                1   0.001931
-    ## Congenital malformations, deformations and chro...
-1   0.001931
+    ## Congenital malformations, deformations and chromosomal abnormalities                                                     1   0.001931

 ![freq\_table](figure/frequency_graph.png)